Chart Color Schemes

 Infrastructure

-Gwelup has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Gwelup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Two projects have been identified by AreaSearch as likely impacting the area.
-These are key projects: Bold Park Community Facilities Upgrade, Stirling City Centre Redevelopment, Osborne Park Hospital Women and Newborn Services Expansion, and Stephenson Avenue Extension.
+Few factors can affect a location's performance as much as changes to local infrastructure, major developments and planning initiatives.
+In total, two projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Bold Park Community Facilities Upgrade, Stirling City Centre Redevelopment, Osborne Park Hospital Women and Newborn Services Expansion, and the Stephenson Avenue Extension, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.